 - Transform to re-emerge

-In terms of managing technology, the main concern of digital leaders everywhere is cyber security, with over 47% main players invest in the field the most.
+In terms of managing technology, the main concern of digital leaders everywhere is cyber security, with over 47% of main players investing in the field the most.
 This trend is foreseeable, as remote working has been all the rage globally to adapt to the impact of COVID-19.

 Talking about COVID’s impact, we must acknowledge the widespread impact of “the new normal”.
-In 2020, 86% of digital leaders admitted to move their workforce to remote working, as a mean to keep the whole team save and business running.
-Among those, 43% have over half of their team work fromhome.
+In 2020, 86% of digital leaders admitted to moving their workforce to remote working as a means to keep the whole team safe and business running.
+Among those, 43% have over half of their team work from home.

-This new work ethnic leads to a major problem: increasing reports of mental health issues in the workforce.
-Now, finance is a thing but the company culture and leadership play much more important roles than ever.
+This new work ethic leads to a major problem: increasing reports of mental health issues in the workforce.
+Now, finance is a thing, but the company culture and leadership play much more important roles than ever.

-The shortage in IT Talents is worsen during the pandemic.
-Below are the most-sought after skills
+The shortage of IT Talent is worsened during the pandemic.
+Below are the most sought-after skills

 - Cyber security

 - Org. change management